-On this day in 2004, the actor Christopher Reeve, who became famous for his starring role in four Superman films, dies from heart failure at the age of 52 at a hospital near his home in Westchester County, New York.
+On October 10, 2004, the actor Christopher Reeve, who became famous for his starring role in four Superman films, dies from heart failure at the age of 52 at a hospital near his home in Westchester County, New York.
 Reeve, who was paralyzed in a 1995 horse-riding accident, was a leading advocate for spinal cord research.

 Christopher Reeve was born on September 25, 1952, in New York City, and graduated from Cornell University and the Juilliard School.
 He made his Broadway debut in 1976 in A Matter of Gravity, starring Katharine Hepburn.
 The 6’4” actor shot to fame in 1978 when he was selected over some 200 other actors for the lead in Superman.
 Although he would play the action hero in three more films, Reeve was determined to “escape the cape” and avoid being typecast.
 As a result, he took on a variety of stage and screen roles.
 His film credits included Somewhere in Time (1980), Deathtrap (1983), The Remains of the Day (1993) and Village of the Damned (1995).